 Proposal Automation Software Elevates the Proposal Automation Process

 Proposal automation software offers two big advantages to selling organizations.
 First, it ensures that consistent, accurate and effective proposals are produced that align with overall corporate marketing strategies, mission and values.
-Secondly, it liberates valuable knowledge workers and sales personnel from the time-consumptive task of assembling, formatting and producing the proposal documents.
+Secondly, it liberates valuable knowledge workers and sales staff from the time-consuming task of assembling, formatting and producing the proposal documents.

 Well-executed proposals are critical to facilitating the sale of your product and communicating the value of your whole product to your prospects.
 When proposals are left to the last minute or prepared by people who often have other things they need to do, the resulting document is frequently less than desirable.

 Let’s take a closer look at how this works.